NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsE.clean.rst

-the other computer), then insert that disk into the Atari's disk drive, and use the command: EPROM\_LOAD flp1\_EPROM\_image  This will then copy the EPROM code into the same address on the Emulator or other computer as the EPROM cartridge occupies on the QL, thus making it useable.
+the other computer), then insert that disk into the Atari's disk drive, and use the command: EPROM\_LOAD flp1\_EPROM\_image  This will then copy the EPROM code into the same address on the Emulator or other computer as the EPROM cartridge occupies on the QL, thus making it usable.

 **NOTE 1**